 Click the Save icon at the bottom of the page once you’re done with entering all the device information.

-Define the Trigger Data Point
+Define the Collection Trigger Data Point

 Define Trigger Data Points